f4d/f4d/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

- F4D is your basic building block for creating beautiful, responsive custom themes.
+ f4d is your basic building block for creating beautiful, responsive custom themes.
 It's not a convoluted or confusing framework that's hard to learn or even harder to modify.
 It's a simple and elegant starter theme built on HTML5 & CSS3.
 Its base is a responsive, 12 column grid.
-It incorporates custom Theme Options that are easy to modify, a set of common templates, support for WordPress Post Formats and the gorgeous, retina friendly Font Awesome icon font.
-F4D is now Multilingual Ready (WPML) and translated into Spanish and German.
+It incorporates custom Theme Options that are easy to modify, a set of common templates, support for WordPress Post Formats and the gorgeous, retina friendly Font Awesome icon font. f4d is now Multilingual Ready (WPML) and translated into Spanish and German.

 == Description ==

- F4D is your basic building block for creating beautiful, responsive custom themes.
+ f4d is your basic building block for creating beautiful, responsive custom themes.
 It's not a convoluted or confusing framework that's hard to learn or even harder to modify.
 It's a simple and elegant starter theme built on HTML5 & CSS3.
-It's based on the Quark theme which uses; Underscores (_s) and TwentyTwelve themes, so that means not only is it flexible, it's extremely easy to customise.
+It's based on the  f4d theme which uses; Underscores (_s) and TwentyTwelve themes, so that means not only is it flexible, it's extremely easy to customise.
 There's no need to make a child theme (unless you really want to), just dig in to the code & use it to give yourself a kickstart in creating your next awesome theme.